 COMMUNITY VENTURE INITIATIVEThe Hop’s Community Venture Initiative (CVI) aims to increase the Upper Valley community’s engagement and access to Hop programming.
 CVI builds on the Hop’s commitment, over its 50-year history, to community-oriented programs involving a strong network of local organizational partners, as well as on ideas generated by the Hop’s Class Divide Project, a three-year initiative that examined socio-economic class via the arts.

-The project is funded by Jane’s Trust, as well as support from The Jack & Dorothy Byrne Foundation, Neda Nobari Foundation, Nini and Rob Meyer, Jenny and Stan Williams, Norwich Partners and Jane and Peter McLaughlin, who recently pledged an additional multi-year donation that ensures the continuation through 2018 of key programs including Claremont HopStops and the Community Ticket Program.
+CVI received seed funding from Jane’s Trust with matching support from The Jack & Dorothy Byrne Foundation, Neda Nobari Foundation, Nini and Rob Meyer, Jenny and Stan Williams, Norwich Partners and Jane and Peter McLaughlin.
+In addition, the McLaughlins have provided continued support for key programs including Claremont HopStops and the Community Ticket Program.

 CVI has produced eight pilot programs ranging from hands-on arts projects (Radical Jewelry Makeover, Bash the Trash, and the CATV Halloween-o-thon) to free performances (Claremont HopStops, Community Ticket Program, and Summer Free For All concert and film series).